howhowlhy/howhowlhy.github.io/README.md

 # howhowlhy.github.io
-MPFHero

-This is a web demo for FinHack 2018 - Fintech Hackathon.
+-- MPFHero -- a web demo for FinHack 2018 - Fintech Hackathon.

-Our team created an all-in-one platform showcasing individuals MPF (Mandatory Provident Fund in Hong Kong) accounts performance and consolidation suggestions.
+Our team created an all-in-one platform (MPFHero) showcasing individuals MPF (Mandatory Provident Fund in Hong Kong) accounts performance and consolidation suggestions.

-I was the front-end developer and I developed this web-based prototype.
+I was the front-end developer and I built this web-based demo for demonstration purpose.

-This website was initially hosted on Azure, unfortunately I used up all my credits, so I moved the whole website here instead LOL.
+The website was initially hosted on Azure, unfortunately I used up all my credits :(, so I moved the whole website here instead LOL.